alkindli/alkindli/README.md

 Angles most people will go for backwards etc 6 to 8 bit re-developing over developing likes of it -- honest feels modest, modest feels honest.. not sure, enjoy... may want a prompt in microsoft itself of its own domain and websites where those bits are in the extension or code

+T  hanks to real b i tch banking and the dirty cannal cop